JCSS-PMC/PMC/part-02/wave-loads.md

 D(\theta, \omega) \propto \cos ^{n}\left(\theta-\theta_{p}\right) \quad \text { where } \quad 2 \leq \mathrm{n} \leq 10
 ```

-Due consideration is to be taken to reflect an accurate correlation between the actual sea-state and the constant, {math}`n`.
+Due consideration is to be taken to reflect an accurate correlation between the actual sea-state and the constant, $`n$.
 The main direction may be set equal to the prevailing wind direction if directional measurements are not available.

 A commonly applied cosine-power form is the cos-2s distribution introduced by Longuet-Higgins (1963)